-Andreas Richter is a partner and Anna Katharina Gollan is a counsel at P+P Pöllath + Partners.
+Andreas Richter is a partner and Katharina Hemmen is a counsel at P+P Pöllath + Partners.

-and the transferee, and on the value of the assets received.
+Concerning inheritance and gift tax, each successor or donee (hereinafter both referred to as transferee) is liable for the tax on the value of the assets received, regardless of his or her personal wealth.
+The inheritance and gift tax rates range from 7 to 50 per cent, depending on the relationship between the deceased or donor (hereinafter both referred to as transferor) and the transferee, and on the value of the assets received.
 Spouses and descendants pay inheritance and gift tax at a rate of 7 to 30 per cent.
-Spouses receive a personal allowance of \notin 500,000 and a maintenance allowance of up to a maximum of \notin 256,000.
-Children receive a personal allowance of \notin 400,000 and an age-dependent maintenance allowance of up to \notin 52,000; grandchildren receive a personal allowance of \notin 200,000.
+Spouses receive a personal allowance of €500,000 and a maintenance allowance of up to a maximum of €256,000.
+Children receive a personal allowance of up to €52,000; grandchildren receive a personal allowance of €200,000.
 Transfers between most other relatives are taxed at a rate of 15 to 43 per cent.
-Between unrelated persons, the applicable tax rate is 30 or 50 per cent (for a transfer of more than \notin 6 million).
+Between unrelated persons, the applicable tax rate is 30 or 50 per cent (for a transfer of more than €6 million).